-Additional non-refundable fees for enrolling students:
+Additional non-refundable fees for students who are enrolling:

-[see page 42 for detailed explanation and rates]

-You must pay the state-imposed fee for the Student Tuition Recovery Fund [STRF] if all of the following applies to you:

-1. You are a student, who is a California resident and prepays all or part of your tuition either by cash, guaranteed student loans, or personal loans, and

-2. Your total charges are paid by a third party, such as an employer, government program or other payer, and you have no separate agreement to repay the third party.
+You must pay the state-imposed fee for the Student Tuition Recovery Fund [STRF] if all of the following applies to you: (1)You are a student, who is a California resident and prepays all or part of your tuition either by cash, guaranteed student loans, or personal loans; and (2)Your total charges are paid by a third party, such as an employer, government program or other payer, and you have no separate agreement to repay the third party.
+(See page 46-48 for full explanation.)

-[Note: this institution does not participate in any state or federal student loan program.]